Ameereeddeen11/my-mini-projects/README.md

 - Install via Docker or Pip
 - I use PostgreSQL database
 - Static files are in AWS S3
-- I use API's such as OpenAI API, Google API
+- I use API's such as OpenAI API, Google API, Edamam API
 - Styling with Bootstrap 5
 - I dry forms with crispy forms